 1120 SW Fifth Avenue, Portland, OR 97204

-The Nature-based play area at Westmoreland Park is now open!
+The Nature-based play area at Westmoreland Park

 This pilot project is supported by an emerging body of research strongly suggesting that children are growing up disconnected from nature.
 This disconnect can have alarming impacts - more time in front of screens and monitors, increased depression, increasing obesity and diabetes, and near-sightedness.